BrandonMFong/xPro/Sources/ReadMe.md

 ## Variables
 camelCased names

-## Directory names in Sources folder
+## Directory names in Tools folder
 The directory must be all lowercased

 ## Headers